funkybob/django-nap/docs/datamapper/index.rst

 Filters: validation and type casting
 ====================================
 Filters provide casting and validation functions for Fields.
-They perform a pipeline to help you control how your values are converted between Python and JSON.
+They form a pipeline to help you control how your values are converted between Python and JSON.
 They can be used for inbound field validation or for for outbound type casting.